catalog

 Getting a library card

-Open a regular long-term account or get a replacement card by visiting the Patron Services desk in the lobby with a current government-issued photo identification.
+To open a regular long-term account or get a replacement card, you can also visit the Patron Services desk in the lobby with a current government-issued photo identification.
 An ID with current address is sufficient for residency verification.
 If your ID does not display your current address, we'll need one of these documents:

 • Lease or property tax bill